-Come and volunteer with us on Saturday the 23rd June at our community planting event.
-The South Beach Community Group has partnered with the City of Cockburn to undertake planting activities within Barrow Park drainage line to improve park amenity and biodiversity values.
+Come and volunteer with us on Saturday the 22rd June at our community planting event.
+The South Beach Community Group has partnered with the City of Fremantle to undertake planting activities next to the old South Beach Train station at the top end of South Beach Promenade to improve park amenity and biodiversity values.

 The City of Fremantle is hoping to develop a large-scale solar farm at the landfill site adjacent to South Beach Estate in South Fremantle.
 The City of Fremantle has had an exclusive working agreement with Australian-based company Epuron since 2015.
 Since then Epuron has progressed environmental and other regulatory approvals for the solar farm, which would be fully funded by Epuron.
 Once development approvals and an agreed lease (of 20 -25 years) is in place construction will commence with the solar farm operational by late 2018 or early 2019.

 The proposed site for the Solar Farm was operated by the City of Fremantle as landfill between the 1930s and the 1990s.
 During that period uncontrolled fill included domestic, industrial and likely quarantine waste was deposited on the site.
 Under the Contaminated Sites Act 2003, the site is classified as contaminated – remediation required.
 The community has expressed strong concerns over potential adverse health and environmental impacts if a clean-up of the site were to occur through a ‘dig out and dump’ approach.
 In any event, studies show this is not currently financially viable.
 A management plan for the site is currently in place which includes regular groundwater testing and monitoring of gases which would continue during operation of the solar farm.

 Proposed location of the Solar Farm, covering approximately 8 ha of the 19.4 ha contaminated site